Lucybody/BillAndFundsManagement/README.md

-# MyBillManagement
+# BillAndFundsManagement

-Use this program can help manage my bill.
+Use this program can help manage my bill and funds.